Slothkrew/slothkrew.com/xmpp.md

 There are some things that we potentially like to improve in order to improve your stay here.
 This includes but is not limited to:

 * DNSSEC for slothkrew.com (That would require running our own nameservers and dealing with Godaddy's stupid way of handling zone transfers)
-* Web registration (That would require tying together the proper module and nginx to make it secure)

 We can't give you an ETA on this tough.
 We are sloths after all.